pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`minimap_camera`

-This Python code demonstrates the implementation of a mini-map feature using the Arcade library.
-The mini-map provides an overview of the game space, allowing players to see a smaller representation of the entire game area while being able to navigate and interact within the main game screen.
-The code showcases how to set up multiple cameras - one for the main game view and another for the mini-map view - and how to switch between them based on player input.
-Additionally, the code shows how to update and center the mini-map viewport on the player's position as they move within the game world, providing players with spatial awareness and aiding navigation.
+This example demonstrates the use of the Arcade library to create a game with a main screen and a mini-map.
+It includes the implementation of viewport cameras, such as `camera_sprites` for the main screen, `camera_minimap` for the mini-map, and `camera_gui` for the unscrolled view.
+The code allows you to switch between cameras and adjust the zoom level using keyboard inputs, and it handles window resizing.
+In the game, the player navigates through a maze of walls while the mini-map provides a smaller, real-time overview of the player's position within the larger game map.
+The example showcases the versatility and ease of working with multiple views and cameras in an Arcade game.

 music_control_demo.py
 ---------------------